Matthew Slotover

 Matthew Slotover OBE (born 1968) is an English publisher and entrepreneur.
-He is co-founder of Frieze, a media and events company, which now includes the Frieze Art Fair, frieze and Frieze Academy.
+He co-founded Frieze, a media and events company that has a focus on the art scene and that also produces the annual Frieze Art Fair. in 2021 he co-founded Toklas restaurant, London, and in 2022 he opened Fort Road Hotel, Margate.

 Early life

 Slotover was born in London and grew up in South Kensington.
 He attended St Paul's School, London and then studied Psychology at Oxford University.

 His paternal family (originally the Zlotovers) emigrated from Lithuania in the 1930s and settled in Newcastle.
 Slotover's father, Robert Slotover manages classical musicians including the composer Sir Harrison Birtwistle; his mother Jill Slotover is a children's book editor.
 Matthew's maternal grandfather, Richard Kravitz was an American magazine publisher who introduced Esquire and DC Comics to the UK.

 He first became interested in contemporary art after visiting the YBA art exhibition Modern Medicine, in 1990.